It wasn’t until recently that I, Cherise, really began to look at the notion of self-sabotage. I realized I may not know as much as I thought I did.

-Sabotage: To deliberately, destroy, damage, or obstruct.
+Sabotage: to deliberately, destroy, damage, or obstruct

 So, now the question that begs to be answered is: Are these choices deliberate?
 Yes and no.

-Deliberate: To carefully weigh or consider… unhurried.
-What is intentional, premeditated and calculated.
+Deliberate: to carefully weigh or consider; unhurried.

 Do I carefully weigh my decisions to eat poorly and not exercise?
 No, not really.
 Yet, I am aware that these choices don’t lead to good health.
 I wouldn’t say I intentionally fill my calendar to avoid writing, yet there remains the unfinished book.

 Dr. Christina Wilson defines self-sabotage as a behavioral dysregulation that can be conscious or unconscious, “depending on the level of awareness.”
 In other words, depending on how self-aware you are, you may or may not make intentional choices that counter your intended goals or desires.